Aurature: linguistic work valued for lasting artistic merit that has been expressed in the support media of aurality.

 *Aurature is the established practice of civilizing language that will emerge from our evolving material cultural circumstances.*

-This definition can be found at the start of Cayley's essay for the Handbook for Electronic Literature (Bloomsbury, 2018)
+This definition is written by John Cayley and can be found at the start of Cayley's essay for the Handbook for Electronic Literature (Bloomsbury, 2018)